Social Enterprise Pitch

 What is a Social Enterprise Pitch?

 The social enterprise pitch session at the Global Health & Innovation Conference is a unique opportunity for the speakers to present their new idea in the format of a 5-minute pitch.
 All of the presentations are ideas that are being developed, meaning that the ideas are in the brainstorming, early development, or early implementation stage.
-Following each presenter’s 5-minute pitch, there is a 5-minute period for questions, answers, and feedback from the audience.
+Following each presenter’s 5-minute pitch, there is a 15-minute period for discussion and coaching with two expert speakers, questions, answers, and feedback from the audience.
 This format provides presenters with an opportunity to formulate their idea, collaborate with others interested in their idea, and receive feedback and ideas.
 The goal is a dynamic session in which participants and speakers will network and collaborate about the innovative ideas, and the hope is that we will see many of these ideas effectively implemented in the future.

 "In pitching Clean Life Corps at the Global Health & Innovation Conference, I felt as though it was the first time I had a room full of people who were truly listening to what we have to say… and to the novice ‘phil-entrepreneur’, that support and grounded feedback mean everything."--Trevor Thunell, Engineer, 2013 Pitch Presenter

 We welcome submissions pertaining to all fields relevant to global health, international development, and social entrepreneurship.
-You may see the 2013 social enterprise pitches at http://www.uniteforsight.org/conference/speakers-2013#pitches, and you may see the 2012 social enterprise pitches at http://www.uniteforsight.org/conference/speakers-2012-sorted#pitches.
+You may see the 2014 social enterprise pitches at http://www.uniteforsight.org/conference/speakers-2014#pitches, 2013 social enterprise pitches at http://www.uniteforsight.org/conference/speakers-2013#pitches, and you may see the 2012 social enterprise pitches at http://www.uniteforsight.org/conference/speakers-2012-sorted#pitches.

 Conference Registration is Required